ivanchoo/demo-csv-browser/README.md

 ### Others

+This project was developed under time constrain, and is not bug-free and requires much UI polish.
 Please use issues for suggestions and bug reports.